-Most courses stand alone as a unit of study and are not dependent upon prerequisite training; however, the following courses require prerequisites: Physical Fitness Assessments (FHT115) before Corrective Exercise Program Design (FHT116).
-A student may enter the program at the beginning of any course and continue through the sequence until completion of all courses.
+Each course stands alone as a unit of study unless prerequisite is required as noted by the asterisk (\) in the below outline.
 Career and Life Development (AH100) is required for any residential students and is taken Monday through Thursday from 8:00am to 1:00pm.
 Fitness and Health Trainer related courses meet 20 hours per week.